mattermost/docs/source/help/messaging/organizing-conversations.rst

 .. image:: ../../images/collapsed-reply-threads.gif
   :alt: Organize conversations using Collapsed Reply Threads.

 Your System Admin must enable the Collapsed Reply Threads feature in the System Console.
 See our `Configuration Settings <https://docs.mattermost.com/administration/config-settings.html#collapsed-reply-threads-beta>`__ documentation for details.
-You may additionally need to enable this feature for your Mattermost account by going to **Account Settings > Display > Collapsed Reply Threads (Beta)**.
+You can `enable this feature for your Mattermost account <https://docs.mattermost.com/help/settings/account-settings.html#collapsed-reply-threads-beta>`__ by going to **Account Settings > Display > Collapsed Reply Threads (Beta)**.

 Known Issues
 ------------